twhite1031/STORMY/README.md

 <br><br>

 # Environment Installation
-There are a plethora of packages which enable use of STORMY A conda environment (.yml) is provided [here](https://github.com/twhite1031/STORMY/setup_envs)
+There are a plethora of packages which enable use of STORMY.
+A conda environment (.yml) is provided [here](https://github.com/twhite1031/STORMY/setup_envs)

 <br><br>